Jack12816/greppy/docs/guide/20_backend.md

 To manage the framework's backend connections, a special backend layer was implemented.
 The db-Store now acts as the layer's head.
-It processes the backend configuration and intializes all backends with their corresponding connections.
+It processes the backend configuration and initializes all backends with their corresponding connections.
 Furthermore, it provides the possibility to integrate a different ORM for each backend. db-Store works absolutely asynchronous, which results in the layer's high performance.
 Additionally, db-Store includes and defines a set of methods for every backend interface.
-A purposeful and easy workflow is etablished using these methods.
+A purposeful and easy workflow is established using these methods.
 The current backend adapters are currently limited to MySQL, MongoDB, and Memcached.
 Every adapter provides the possibility to use the backend's native implementation, making specialised accesses easy.